Simple events demonstrating God’s presence

 2.1 Guiding each one of us

-Particular advice or reassurance from God might, as examples, shine out through a Bible reading.
+Particular advice or reassurance from God might, as examples, ‘shine out’ through a Bible reading.
 Maybe from a single line in a church leader’s sermon (talk), a hymn (song) or prayer.
 Let’s look a little deeper then …

 Grasp the message